Zion & Bryce

 Hoodoos, red rock canyons & Angel’s Landing — Utah’s most dramatic national parks

-Two of Utah’s most jaw-dropping national parks, conveniently close enough to do together in one trip.
-Bryce Canyon’s otherworldly hoodoos feel like a different planet entirely, while Zion’s towering red sandstone cliffs and the legendary Angel’s Landing hike are unlike anything else in the US.
+Short answer: yes — and it might surprise you how much.
+Two of Utah’s most jaw-dropping national parks sit close enough to pair into a single trip, and they could not feel more different.
+Bryce Canyon’s otherworldly hoodoos look like a landscape from another planet, while Zion’s towering red sandstone cliffs and the legendary Angel’s Landing hike are unlike anything else in the country.

-Flying into Las Vegas makes for a perfect gateway — you get the parks on the way out and a night on the Strip on the way back.
-And in hindsight, we could have easily used 2 more days for both parks.
-Plan for 6 days if you can swing it.
+With kids, the pacing is forgiving: most of the standout hikes are short, shaded, or stroller-adjacent, and the drive between parks runs through red rock country that’s a sightseeing day in itself.
+Flying into Las Vegas turns the logistics into a bonus — you get the parks on the way out and a night on the Strip on the way back.
+In hindsight, we could have easily used two more days — plan for six if you can swing it.

 In hindsight: We could have easily used 2 more days.
 If your schedule allows, plan 6 days total — you’ll have time for the trails we missed and won’t feel rushed.